 When I was 16, I was diagnosed with type 1 diabetes and quickly learned what it meant to worry about health coverage and costs.
 All that time in doctors’ offices inspired me to become a pediatrician so that I could treat children and help their families navigate the healthcare system.

 As a practicing pediatrician, I know firsthand what is wrong in our current system.
 I have comforted mothers crying in my office because their costs and deductibles are skyrocketing.
 I can’t tell you how many times I’ve had to work with patients to help them find ways to afford vital prescription drugs and access specialists for treatments their children need.
-One family last fall explained that they had to simply opt out of health insurance and roll the dice.
+One family once explained that they had to simply opt out of health insurance and roll the dice.
 In the most wealthy and powerful nation in the world, no parent should ever have to make a trade-off between their child’s well-being and paying their rent or mortgage.
 It is inexcusable that our country spends far more on healthcare than every other country, yet our health outcomes fall further and further behind.

 America has many of the world’s most advanced medical facilities, the smartest researchers and scientists, and cutting-edge technologies and medicines.
 We support these advances with our tax dollars.
 Yet our delivery system fails to offer the highest-quality health services to too many Americans.
 Washington state individuals and businesses deserve access to quality, affordable health coverage that gives them peace of mind and protects them from going bankrupt when unexpected medical emergencies arise.
 Too many Washingtonians face skyrocketing healthcare costs, and we need to take immediate steps to help them get the coverage they need and deserve.

 My goal is affordable, accessible care for everyone in this country.
-As a major step to lowering costs and making our healthcare system more efficient, I propose allowing every citizen and employer to participate in Medicare as a public option on their state’s health exchange, on a sliding scale based on ability to pay, with subsidies available to help cover the neediest.
-This Medicare public option would be offered alongside private insurance plans in the individual and small group markets through the Federal and State Exchanges and the Small Business Health Options Program (SHOP) Exchanges.
+As a major step to lowering costs and making our healthcare system more efficient, I propose allowing every citizen and employer to participate in a public option on their state’s health exchange, on a sliding scale based on ability to pay, with subsidies available to help cover the neediest.
+This public option would be offered alongside private insurance plans in the individual and small group markets through the Federal and State Exchanges and the Small Business Health Options Program (SHOP) Exchanges.

 Ensure Everyone Has Access to Affordable Health Coverage